apache/apisix/docs/en/latest/architecture-design/upstream.md

 }'
 ```

-The client requests with header `Content-Type`:
+The client can now send requests with a header.
+The example below shows using the header `Content-Type`:

 ```shell
  curl http://127.0.0.1:9080/hash_on_header -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -H "Content-Type: application/json"